Wildlife of Canada: Invasive species

 Over 1400 invasive species of fish, plants, insects and invertebrates have been introduced to Canada through intentional and unintentional means.
 Over 450 invasive flora and over 400 invasive insects have been identified.
 The Great Lakes region (Laurentia bioregion) is home to nearly 200 invasive species, making it one of Canada's most heavily affected ecosystems.
 Freshwater ecosystems are disproportionately more imperilled compared to terrestrial ecosystems.

 Invasive species such as the sea lamprey, zebra mussels, European green crab, the mountain pine beetle, round goby, Asian long-horned beetle, emerald ash borer, didymo, spongy moth, and Asian carp have altered local habitats and caused essential ecosystems to decline or fail, driving native species towards extinction.

 The most invasive flora species are the purple loosestrife, yellow iris, dog-strangling vine, knapweed, and leafy spurge.
 The fungi causing Dutch elm disease is another notable invasive.
 These species can spread aggressively, outcompete native wild vegetation and overwhelm agricultural crops.

-Invasive species cost billions of dollars each year from the loss of economic value of crops, forests and fisheries.
-According to Environment and Climate Change Canada, in 2004 the estimated annual lost revenue caused by the top 16 invasive species was between $13 to $35 billion.
-The economic cost to agricultural crops and forestry alone is estimated at $7.5 billion.